Chicago, IL The Ritz-Carlton May 12 - 13, 2016

 Our Mid-Year Employment Law Conference: The definitive advanced-level update of the most important developments affecting the employment policies and practices of business and government.

-Equal Employment Opportunity Developments - An update of Supreme Court and significant appellate court cases and their application and implications for employment law practitioners; Complex Retaliation and Whistleblowing Claims - Determining when employee conduct is "protected activity" and negating an inference of "causation," hidden lessons learned from Nassar, hot topics, including third party retaliation, retaliatory harassment, "unreasonable opposition," and more, and the explosion of whistleblower legislation and recent Dodd Frank and Sarbanes-Oxley issues, including the expansion of Sarbanes-Oxley following Lawson v.
-FMR; Complicated Wage and Hour Issues - Recent Supreme Court decision in Integrity Staffing Solutions, Inc. v.
-Busk, new DOL regulations and initiatives, the growing wave of cases involving interns and independent contractors, and more; FMLA Update - Designating leave in light of the Escriba decision, FMLA communications to employees, fitness-for-duty medical exams, and a host of other timely and important discussion items to ensure legal compliance with the FMLA; Recent NLRA Developments - Analyzing the NLRB's continued expansion of employee rights, especially in non-unionized workplaces, during the Obama Administration's second term; ADA Update -- Fast-breaking developments and thorough review of cases analyzing a multitude of issues surrounding "Qualified" and "Reasonable Accommodation;" The e-Workplace: Protecting Employer Information v.
-Employee Privacy - Analysis of key legal, technology and Human Resource issues relating to workers' privacy and organizations' information-security, the ever-growing "Cloud," employers' rights to limit and act on social-network posting, implications and rewards of bring-your-own-device (BYOD) compared to the company-owned-personally-enabled (COPE) approach, and other cutting-edge issues; and Ethics in Labor & Employment Law - 1 full Ethics credit hour.
+Equal Employment Opportunity Law Developments - An update of Supreme Court and significant appellate court cases and their application and implications for employment law practitioners; State and Local Employment Law Developments - Exploring the numerous states and municipalities that have enacted their own employment laws and how they differ from their federal counterparts; Trends in Retaliation and Whistleblowing - Determining "protected activity," what negates an inference of "causation," hot topics, including third party retaliation, retaliatory harassment, "unreasonable opposition," and the continued surge in whistleblower, Dodd Frank and Sarbanes-Oxley issues; Complex Wage and Hour Issues - Recent decisions and new DOL regulations and initiatives, changes to white collar exemption, the continued wave of cases involving interns and independent contractors, and more; Independent Contractor Misclassification - Covering the contentious issue of "employee" vs. "independent contractor," the DOL's Misclassification Task Force and its controversial new "interpretation" addressing the "fissured workplace" and expansively interpreting "joint employment," among other things; FMLA Compliance and Best Practices - Focusing on DOL activity and audits, FMLA communications to employees, fitness-for-duty medical exams, and a host of other timely and important discussion items to ensure legal compliance with the FMLA; Recent NLRA Developments - Analyzing the NLRB's continued expansion of employee rights, especially in non-unionized workplaces, including significant changes in representational election rules and controversial decisions on statutory coverage; ADA Update -- A thorough review of cases analyzing a multitude of issues surrounding "Reasonable Accommodation;" and Ethics in Labor & Employment Law - 1 full Ethics credit hour.